Square9Softworks/APIFileUploadDemo/README.md

 3. `var archiveID = ` the archive you want to index the document into.
 4. `var localFileName = ""` the name of the file on your local machine you want to upload and index.

+NOTE: Requires .NET v4 and a version of VisualStudio running NuGet with NuGet Package Restore enabled.

 Run the application!

 The upload happens in 4 steps: